View INSTANT Quotes

 Is Whole Life Too Expensive?

 When I started in the life insurance business in 1995, new agents that came into the insurance business worked for one company.
 These companies were referred to as captive companies or career companies.
-The agent would be able to offer products from that one company and no one else.
-At the time this was ok.
+The agent could offer products from that one company and no one else.
+At the time, this was ok.
 That is how the life insurance business was done.
-Most products were very similar and there really weren’t a lot of options anyway.
+Most products were very similar, and there weren’t a lot of options anyway.
 There was just not a lot of competition.
-Term life insurance was also more expensive than it is today so many chose whole life insurance to protect their lives.
+Term life insurance was also more expensive than it is today, so many chose whole life insurance to protect their lives.
 But is whole life too expensive?

 The life insurance arena has really changed over the last 20 years.
 Although whole life insurance has always been the most sold life insurance product available, is it the smartest policy for everyone?
-We are now seeing more and more varieties of term life insurance products offered by the life insurance companies.
+We now see more and more varieties of term life insurance products offered by life insurance companies.
 There are even many life insurance policies with no medical exam available.
 This makes buying life insurance an easier choice.
-We have products that can fit most budgets and offer much more coverage than a whole life policy ever could.
-We realize that whole life insurance is not for everyone. just ask Dave Ramsey about life insurance.
+We have products that can fit most budgets and offer much more coverage than a whole life policy can.
+We realize that whole life insurance is not for everyone.

 Is Whole Life Too Expensive?